What are Claims and How Are They Used?

-When designing a token based architecture it's important to understand how identity data is passed around in the system.
-Claims provides fundamental means for how to trust that the data is valid and true.
+When designing a token-based architecture, it’s important to understand how identity data is passed around in the system.
+Claims provide a fundamental means for how to trust that the data is valid and true.

 A claim is statement that a particular entity has a particular property.
 The claim is asserted by some entity - the asserting party states that the subject has some attribute.

 In authentication, we usually think of claims as assertions about a user, as asserted by the Identity Provider.